Skip to main content

 Employees may face challenges in receiving gratuity, such as delayed payments or disputes regarding the calculation.
 In such cases, employees can file grievances with the controlling authority under the Payment of Gratuity Act.
 Employers must address these concerns promptly to maintain a healthy employer-employee relationship and comply with legal obligations.

-Nomination implies designating a family member who will receive the gratuity amount in case of the employee's demise.
+Nomination means designating a family member to receive the gratuity amount in the event of the employee's demise.
 This facilitates a smooth and quick settlement of benefits without legal complications.

 No, gratuity is solely an employer-funded benefit.
 Employees do not contribute to their gratuity fund.
 It is the employer's responsibility to make the gratuity payment.

 The Payment of Gratuity Act applies to organisations with ten or more employees.
-Only the employers falling under the purview of this Act are mandated to provide gratuity to eligible employees.
+Only employers subject to this Act are required to provide gratuity to eligible employees.

-Yes, employers have the discretion to provide a higher gratuity amount than the statutory requirement outlined in the Payment of Gratuity Act.
+Yes, employers have the discretion to provide a gratuity amount higher than the statutory requirement set out in the Payment of Gratuity Act.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.